-E. Withdrawing a Complaint
+7. Withdrawing a Complaint

-A complaint under this Policy may be withdrawn at any time during the informal resolution or investigation process.
+A complaint of discrimination may be withdrawn at any time during the informal resolution or investigation process.
 Only the complainant may withdraw a complaint.
 Requests for withdrawals must be submitted in writing to the Equity Compliance Specialist.
-The College, however, reserves the right to continue with an investigation despite a complainant's withdrawal of a complaint if, in its sole discretion, it determines such investigation is warranted.
+The College, however, reserves the right to continue with an investigation if, in its sole discretion, it determines such investigation is warranted.
 In a case where the College decides to continue with an investigation, it will inform the complainant.
-In either event, the Equity Compliance Specialist will notify the respondent in writing that the complainant has withdrawn the complaint and whether College officials have determined that continuation of the investigation is warranted for corrective or disciplinary purposes.
+In either event, the Equity Compliance Specialist or her/his designee will notify the respondent in writing that the complainant has withdrawn the complaint and whether College officials have determined that continuation of the investigation is warranted for corrective purposes.